transcom/mymove-docs/docs/frontend/testing/frontend.md

 ## Design + Engineering Process for new components

 MilMove has defined a process for taking a new component from concept to design to implementation.
 This section of the doc will describe this process.
-We use [Storybook](https://storybook.js.org/) for showing the finished components and you can view all current ones on master by going to our [public storybook site](https://storybook.move.mil/).
+We use [Storybook](https://storybook.js.org/) for showing the finished components and you can view all current ones on main by going to our [public storybook site](https://storybook.move.mil/).
 If you want to see things locally please check out the [How To Run Storybook](../setup/run-storybook.md) document.

 ### Design delivers component design